Meutia Chaerani / Indradi Soemardjan

-Mamey Sapote & Tejate Featured in
+Mamey Sapote & Tejate in Mexico 2025

 Mamey sapote trees are native to Mexico, and the fruits have been used in local cuisine since the pre-Hispanic era.
 This is proven by an ancient non-alcoholic drink named “tejate” made with mamey seeds.
 Other ingredients include cocoa, rosita cacao flower, and ground corn—the drink is pretty refreshing and nourishing at the same time.